danieljwright/CV-project/README.md

 ## 1. Introduction

 As the applications of computer vision have grown and deep learning models have become more ubiqitous, the environmental impact of training these models becomes apparent.
 One solution to the water usage and carbon emissions of training models is to use warm-starting.
 This is the process of initalising model weights using weights from previously trained models, instead of random initialisation.
-Prior work has shown that warm starting neural networks can harm generalization, with a "shrink and perturb" trick being applied to warm started weights to try and help warm started networks perform better.
+Prior work has shown that warm starting neural networks can harm generalization, for example, in the case when weights learned from training on 50% of the data are used to initialize training on the entire dataset [1].
 We explore warm starting in a different context to the methods utilized before.
-Our idea is to train a simple Convolutional Neural Network (CNN) on 6 different noisy subsets of the MNIST Dataset, which is a dataset of greyscale images of size 28*28 of the numbers 0-9.
+Our idea is to train a simple Convolutional Neural Network (CNN) on 6 different noisy subsets of the MNIST Dataset, which together comprise the entire dataset, which is a dataset of greyscale images of size 28*28 of the numbers 0-9.
 The final convolutional filters that we get from training the model on these noisy datasets are compared for similarities, and then we use filters that are similar across different models to warm-start the same Convolutional Neural Network on the entire MNIST dataset, to see if we can get better accuracy on the MNIST test dataset compared to simply training our Convolutional Neural Network with random initializtion on the entire MNIST dataset.

 ## 2. Methodology